Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 * Configuring a development environment for Python
   * :disappointed: = Development environment not set up.
   * :confused: = Development environment configured without all required dependencies and tools.
-  * :neutral_face: = Development environment configured with required dependencies and tools.
+  * :neutral_face: = Development environment configured with required dependencies
+  and tools.
   * :smiley: = Development environment configured with requirements plus additional tools.
   * :sunglasses: = Development environment configured with requirements plus additional tools, and assistance to other students with configuration has been provided.
 * Running Python programs with `pyenv` and `pipenv`
   * :disappointed: = `pyenv` and `pipenv` not installed or setup on laptop.
   * :confused: = Program will not run with `pyenv` and `pipenv`.
   * :neutral_face: = Programs are able to run with `pyenv` and `pipenv`.
   * :smiley: = Programs are able to run with `pyenv` and `pipenv` and additional flags and commands have been incorporated.
   * :sunglasses: = Programs are able to run with `pyenv` and `pipenv` with additional flags and commands to improve testing while also providing assistance to other students in their use of `pyenv` and `pipenv`.
 * Linting Python programs with `pylint` and `flake8`
-  * N =
+  * N = `pylint` and `flake8` not installed or setup whatsoever.
-  * I =
+  * I = `pylint` and `flake8` installed but incorrectly configured and unable to run.
-  * A =
+  * A = `pylint` and `flake8` able to lint programs but program returns significant linting errors.
-  * G =
+  * G = `pyling` and `flake8` able to lint programs successfully, programs contain minimal linting errors.
 * Formatting Python programs with `black`
 * Basic testing of Python programs with `pytest`
 * Advanced testing of Python programs with `pytest`